Denmark in the Eurovision Song Contest 1992: At Eurovision

 Nilsson and Lübcke performed 18th on the night of the contest, following Ireland and preceding Italy.
 "Alt det som ingen ser" received 47 points, placing 12th in a field of 23.

+The contest was broadcast on DR TV (with commentary by Jørgen de Mylius) and on radio station DR P3 (with commentary by Jesper Bæhrenz and Andrew Jensen).
 The contest was watched by a total of 2.2 million viewers in Denmark.